Finding a great hospice provider makes a big difference

-Hospice care is a wonderful service for older adults who could benefit from a focus on managing pain and symptoms.
+Hospice care is a wonderful service for older adults who would benefit from a focus on managing pain and symptoms.

-The biggest myth around hospice care is that it’s only for people who are expected to pass away within days or weeks.
-That’s not true at all.
-Visiting nurses eliminate the need to go to the doctor’s office and families can get help with personal care tasks like bathing.
+With hospice care, visiting nurses eliminate the need to go to the doctor’s office and families can get help with personal care tasks like bathing.
 The service also includes emotional and spiritual support for both seniors and families.
 On-call help and support is available 24 hours a day, 7 days a week.

-If your senior qualifies for hospice, the next step is choosing a hospice provider that’s high quality and will treat your older adult (and you!) with kindness.
-They typically offer an initial consultation at no charge and with no strings attached.
+If your older adult qualifies for hospice, the next step is to choose a hospice provider that’s high quality and will treat your older adult (and you) with kindness.
+Hospice companies typically offer an initial consultation at no charge and with no strings attached.

-We’ve got 22 essential questions to help you evaluate hospice companies and find the best one to care for your older adult.
+We’ve got a list of essential questions to ask that will help you evaluate hospice companies and choose the best one to care for your older adult.
 The 22 questions are separated into 4 sections that cover initial questions, costs and Medicare coverage, specific services for your older adult, and services for you and the family.

-1. Are they recommended by family, friends, and health professionals you know?
+1. Are they recommended by family, friends, or health professionals you know?

 Getting a referral to a hospice provider is the best way to find a great company.
 Ask people you know as well as doctors, nurses, and other health or aging professionals that you trust.

 Geriatric care managers may also be a good source of referrals.
 They often refer clients to hospice providers and are likely to get feedback about the care and customer service.